luadotsh/lua/README.md

 ## Features

 - 🌐 **Shorten URLs**: Easily shorten long URLs with a clean, minimalistic interface.
-- 📊 **Analytics**: Track clicks, referrers, and devices to gain insights on how your links are performing.
+- 📊 **Analytics**: Track clicks, referers, and devices to gain insights on how your links are performing.
 - 📱 **Responsive Design**: A fully responsive and mobile-friendly front end built with Vue 3 and TailwindCSS.
 - ⚡ **Fast and Secure**: Powered by Laravel, with built-in security features and performance optimizations.
 - 🎯 **Custom Domains**: Support for custom domains so you can brand your shortened URLs.